-Dr. Bagley earned a PhD in Human Bioenergetics from the Human Performance Lab at Ball State University, MS in Kinesiology from Cal State University, Fullerton (CSUF), and BS in Kinesiology from Cal Poly (San Luis Obispo).
-Additionally, he spent one year as a Visiting Scholar in the Biochemistry & Molecular Exercise Physiology Laboratory at CSUF prior to joining the faculty at SFSU.
-Dr. Bagley has published over one dozen peer-reviewed scientific articles and book chapters and is an active member of the American College of Sports Medicine (ACSM), American Physiological Society (APS), and National Strength and Conditioning Association (NSCA).
+Dr. Bagley earned his PhD in Human Bioenergetics from Ball State University, MS in Kinesiology from Cal State University-Fullerton, and BS in Kinesiology from Cal Poly (San Luis Obispo).
+He is an active member of the American College of Sports Medicine (ACSM), American Physiological Society (APS), and National Strength and Conditioning Association (NSCA).
 Follow him on Instagram/Twitter: @MusclePhysLab

 - KIN 355 - Science, Sport & Fitness

 - KIN 555 - Exercise Testing & Prescription

 - KIN 781 - Muscle Physiology

 Download Adobe Reader.
 The documents on this website have been identified as having barriers to accessibility.
 The site owner is working to remedy these access barriers.
 If you experience problems using this site/the documents, contact kin.sfsu.edu.